tminglei/slick-pg/README.md

 </dependency>
 ```

-> _For other related 3rd party dependencies, pls manually add to your project when necessary._
+**For other related 3rd party dependencies, pls manually add them to your project.**
+> _Note: from `slick-pg` v0.7.0, I declared 3rd party dependencies as `provided`, and merged all of the plugin codes into main package.
+So you needn't add these **plugins** any more, but for these used 3rd party dependencies, you're still required to add them to your project manually._

 Configurable type/mappers